EnergyMashupLab/NIST-CTS-Agents/src/utilityjava/README.md

     -   Logging and input for live and simulation meter and other data.
     --  Since one target environment is a simulation, the input data such as energy amounts used or demanded will be drawn from multi-facility meter data traces.
 The system also needs to run with live data from instrumented faciliteis.
     --  Input from live feeds and historical wholesale market data may be used as well.

     -   Ledgers keep records of tenders and transactions; they can be saved to a file or possibly sent over a network connection as the design matures.
+See the project [README](../../README.md) for terminology clarifying Positions, Ledgers, and Traces.

 A summary of where the utility code is used is in the project README: ![Architecture Drawing](../../Architecture.png)